-Martin Acres is an eighth generation black‐owned family farm in the Rhodes Chapel Community of Greenville (Muhlenberg County), Kentucky.
 On 4 May 1833 Lorenza/Lourenza Dow Martin (our great‐great‐great grandfather) was born to unknown parents who were enslaved.
-In the mid‐1800s, Lourenza was given the opportunity by Charles Martin (his enslavement owner) to purchase his freedom; however, he did not want to become free without also purchasing the freedom of his beloved Vanie.
-Lourenza remained enslaved for a few more years and purchased the emancipation of his soon‐to‐be wife, Minnie Malvina "Vanie" Reynolds (who was born on 18 June 1838), and himself.
+In the mid‐1800s, Lourenza was given the opportunity by Charles Martin (the man who enslaved him) to purchase his freedom; however, he did not want to become free without also purchasing the freedom of his beloved Vanie.
+Lourenza remained enslaved for a few more years and he purchased the emancipation of his soon‐to‐be wife, Minnie Malvina "Vanie" Reynolds (who was born on 18 June 1838), and himself.
 Lourenza purchased 125 acres (some of this land was purchased by his grandson Herbert L. Martin) from Charles upon which Minnie, himself, and their 12 children lived.

 As the children got older, some of them moved out of state; however, one of the sons, Finis Martin—born on 17 February 1859—bought a farm and settled near the Rhodes Chapel Community.
 Finis married Willie Mathis (who was born on 9 September 1867) and to this union they had seven children.